Lee Williams and the Spiritual QC's

-Lee Williams and The Spiritual QC's was an American quartet gospel group originating from Tupelo, Mississippi which has been in existence since 1968.
+Lee Williams and The Spiritual QCs (Qualified Christians) was an American quartet gospel group originating from Tupelo, Mississippi, which has been in existence since 1968.

 The group started recording around 1970.
 The gospel quartet included Lee Williams as lead singer, Al Hollis as guitarist and background vocal, Patrick Hollis as background singer, Leonard Shumpert as second lead vocalist, and new full-time bassist Tommie Harris.
 Lee Williams was the co-lead singer along with Willie Ligon.